 - How will you sustain yourself while looking for a new job in the next six months or one year?

 You should consider the time you still have to grow your money and the risks associated with that.
-A 66-year old person who is retired or nearing retirement must avoid making high-risk investments because time is not to his advantage any longer.
-Stocks or variable unit-linked life insurance policies may prove futile in consideration to his age.
+A 66-year-old person who is retired or nearing retirement must avoid making high-risk investments because time is not to his advantage any longer.
+Stocks or variable unit-linked life insurance policies may prove futile in consideration of his age.
 He must take into account his budget flexibility and risk tolerance because he needs to protect his retirement income.
 When you have a shorter time horizon, your ability to take risks is also low.

-In contrast, a 30-year old family man has a longer time to make his money grow until retirement.
+In contrast, a 30-year-old family man has a longer time to make his money grow until retirement.
 It will generally take him about 30 to 40 years to make any of his investment preferences grow.
 For this person, he can tolerate as much risk as he can handle provided his portfolio is well monitored by him and/or his financial advisor.
 When you have a longer time horizon, you have a better ability to accept risks because you have enough time to recover incurred losses (if you incur losses).

-If you are a high income earning employee (meaning you pay high taxes), there are other ways for you to manage your wealth through tax-free investments.
+If you are a high-income earning employee (meaning you pay high taxes), there are other ways for you to manage your wealth through tax-free investments.
 You may opt to increase your traditional IRA or 401(k) contribution, and they will not be taxed until you withdraw them upon retirement.
 You may also invest in municipal bonds, fixed annuities, tax-efficient college saving instruments, custodial accounts, and more.
 Ask your financial advisor or learn more about these tax-free investing options so that your IPS can become effective in the long run.

 Contracts and legal issues are considered here.
-Should you wish to invest in a mutual fund for example, legal guidelines need to be considered.
+Should you wish to invest in a mutual fund, for example, legal guidelines need to be considered.
 Some questions you might consider are is there a lock-out period?
 What are all the hidden fees?
 If this is bought with your pension fund, what are the conditions for contribution or withdrawal?